fishaudio/fish-speech/docs/en/inference.md

 !!! info
-    To learn more about available parameters, you can use the command `python -m tools.post_api -h`
+    To learn more about available parameters, you can use the command `python -m tools.api_client -h`

 ## GUI Inference
 [Download client](https://github.com/AnyaCoder/fish-speech-gui/releases)